How Houston's Clay Soil Stains Your Driveway (and How to Fix It)

 • Install edging.
 Concrete, metal, or stone edging between landscape beds and your driveway creates a physical barrier that redirects soil-laden runoff away from the concrete surface.

 • Clean regularly.
-Annual or twice-yearly professional cleaning removes iron deposits before they have time to build up and penetrate deeply.
-Light staining from 6 months of exposure is significantly easier and cheaper to remove than heavy staining from 3 years of neglect.
+Routine cleaning helps remove iron deposits before they have time to build up and penetrate deeply.
+Light staining is usually easier to review than heavy staining that has been neglected for years.

 What Clay Stain Removal Costs in Houston